sims-bit/Milestone-Project-One.github.io/README.md

 The site must be minimalist to not distract from the images of artists work.

 #### Scope – Content
-The ideal customer visiting the website would consist of galleries and private buyers.
-Visitors would also include curators as well as students.
+The ideal customer visiting the website would consist of galleries, private buyers as well as small boutique businesses.
+Private buyers would be from affluent social economical backgrounds. where?

+Visitors to the site would also include curators as well as students.
 Clearly illustrate who the artist is, inform the site visitor of the artists current exhibitions and the future exhibitions.

 #### Structure